jake-87/blog/content/blog/isabelle-autocorres-tut.md

 # Assumed knowledge

-This article doesn't assume _much_ Isabelle/HOL knowledge, but some understanding of syntax won't hurt.
+This article assumes a little either Isabelle/HOL or general verification knowledge, but I try to explain wherever feasible.
 A bit of C knowledge is required as well, and so is a little knowledge about program verification - a little Hoare logic, and the like.
 I'll try to explain as much as I can without being excessively verbose, and much of it is very searchable.

 # Installing Isabelle